vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 When the `settlement_schedule` event is received we need to calculate the funding payment.
 Store the current vega time as `funding_period_end`.

-Skip the funding payment calculation (set payment to `0`) if no spot (external) data has been ingested since market was create, otherwise calculate the funding payment as outlined below.
+Skip the funding payment calculation (set payment to `0`) if no spot (external) data has been ingested since market was created, otherwise calculate the funding payment as outlined below.

 #### TWAP calculation